Research

 Real-time Machine Learning

 We develop real-time machine learning algorithms for track finding and calorimeter clustering in high-energy physics experiments.
-With FPGA and GPU acceleration, our methods can reconstruct particle tracks and clusters in under one microsecond.
-We evaluate different machine learning architectures, benchmark their performance on large datasets, and refine existing methods to enhance accuracy and efficiency.
-We work closely with international partners and industry to drive these developments.
-Our research supports upgrades of the Belle II detector and delivers essential technologies for future particle physics experiments.
+Our group demonstrated the first real-time deployment of graph neural networks (GNNs) for particle reconstruction, operating on FPGA-based trigger hardware with latencies below one microsecond.
+We evaluate different machine learning architectures, benchmark their performance on large datasets, and refine existing methods to improve accuracy and efficiency.
+In collaboration with international partners and industry, we translate these developments into deployable systems for detector electronics.
+Our work supports upgrades of the Belle II detector and contributes enabling technologies for future particle physics experiments.

 LUXE